MingSun-Tse/mingsun-tse.github.io/_pages/about.md

 I do my best towards [easily reproducible](https://github.com/MingSun-Tse/smilelogging) research.

 ## News
+- 2022/09: [NeurIPS'22] Three papers accepted by NeurIPS'22: One on my lead (it was my 1st internship work at MERL in 2020 summer.
+Rejected 4 times.
+Now finally I close the loop.
+Thanks to my co-authors and the reviewers!), two collaborations.
+Codes will be released soon.
+Stay tuned!
-- 2022/07: [ECCV'22] We present *the first* residual MLP network to represent *neural light field (NeLF)* for efficient novel view synthesis.
+- 2022/07: [ECCV'22] We present the first residual MLP network to represent **neural light field (NeLF)** for efficient novel view synthesis.
 Check our <a href="https://snap-research.github.io/R2L/">webpage</a> and <a href="https://arxiv.org/abs/2203.17261">arxiv</a>!
-- 2022/04: [IJCAI'22] We offer *the very first* survey paper on *Pruning at Initialization*, accepted by IJCAI'22 [<a href="https://arxiv.org/abs/2103.06460">Arxiv</a>] [<a href="https://github.com/MingSun-Tse/Awesome-Pruning-at-Initialization">Paper Collection</a>].
+- 2022/04: [IJCAI'22] We offer the very first survey paper on **Pruning at Initialization**, accepted by IJCAI'22 [<a href="https://arxiv.org/abs/2103.06460">Arxiv</a>] [<a href="https://github.com/MingSun-Tse/Awesome-Pruning-at-Initialization">Paper Collection</a>].
 - 2022/01: [ICLR'22] Two papers on neural network sparsity accepted by ICLR'22.
 One is about efficient image super-resolution (<a href="https://openreview.net/forum?id=AjGC97Aofee">SRP</a>), the other about lottery ticket hypothsis (<a href="https://openreview.net/forum?id=fOsN52jn25l">DLTH</a>).
 - 2021/09: [NeurIPS'21] One paper on efficient image super-resolution is accepted by NeurIPS'21 as a <font color='red'>Spotlight</font> paper (<3%)! [<a href="https://github.com/MingSun-Tse/ASSL">PyTorch Code</a>]
 - 2021/06: Start summer internship at Snap Inc., working with the fantastic <a href="https://research.snap.com/team/category/creative-vision/">Creative Vision</a> team.
 - 2021/01: [ICLR'21] One paper about neural network pruning accepted by ICLR'21 as poster. [<a href="https://arxiv.org/abs/2012.09243">Arxiv</a>] [<a href="https://github.com/MingSun-Tse/Regularization-Pruning">PyTorch Code</a>]
 - 2020/06: Start summer internship at MERL, working with Dr. <a href="https://scholar.google.com/citations?user=h-V4QaMAAAAJ&hl=en&oi=ao" >Michael Jones</a> and Dr. <a href="http://suhaslohit.github.io">Suhas Lohit</a>.
+(09/2022 Update: Finally, paper of this project accpeted by NeurIPS'22.
+Thanks to my co-authors and the reviewers!)
-- 2020/02: [CVPR'21] One paper about model compression for ultra-resolution neural style transfer is accepted by CVPR 2020.
+- 2020/02: [CVPR'20] One paper about model compression for ultra-resolution neural style transfer is accepted by CVPR 2020.
 Code released <a href="https://github.com/MingSun-Tse/Collaborative-Distillation">here</a>.
 - 2020/01: [MLSys'20] 2019 summer intern paper accepted by <a href="https://mlsys.org/">MLSys 2020</a>.
 (Project: <a href="https://github.com/alibaba/MNN">MNN</a> from Alibaba, one of the <i>fastest</i> mobile AI engines on this planet.
 Welcome trying!)
 - 2019/12: [JSTSP'19] One journal paper accepted by <a href="https://signalprocessingsociety.org/publications-resources/ieee-journal-selected-topics-signal-processing">IEEE JSTSP</a>.
 - 2019/09: Join SMILE Lab at NEU (Boston, USA) to pursue my Ph.D. degree.